julian-molina/Documentation/pages/suite/suite-execution-limitations.md

 At the current stage of development, users have no control whatsoever over the execution of orders.

+{% include tip.html content="All of the limitations detailed below will be lifted with the upcoming release of Superalgos Beta 6 featuring a brand new iteration of the trading engine.
+Superalgos Beta 6 gives you absolute control over trading execution." %}

 **The way order execution works at this stage is quite basic: once conditions are met for taking a position, or once a take profit or stop target is hit, one single market order is placed at the exchange**.

 When taking a position, the Take Position price shown in simulations is defined by the formula you use in your ```Open Stage > Initial Definition > Position Rate > Formula```.